uswds/uswds-site/_components/pagination/guidance/implementation.md

     <div class="pagination-behaviors--examples">
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-6a.png"
         alt="Example: A nine-page set.
 Page 5 is the current page.
 Instance shows page 1 in Slot 1.
 Slot 2 is overflow.
-Slots 3-5 contain Pages 4, 5, and 6.
+Slots 3 to 5 contain Pages 4, 5, and 6.
 Slot 6 is overflow.
 Slot 7 is page 9."
         class="pagination-behaviors--example" />
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-6b.png"
         alt="Incorrect example: A nine-page set.
 Page 7 is the current page.
 Instance shows page 1 in Slot 1.
 Slots 2 and 3 are overflow.
-Slots 4-7 contain Pages 6-9.
+Slots 4 to 7 contain Pages 6 to 9.
 Slot 7 is page 8.
 Incorrect because Slot 3 is overflow." class="pagination-behaviors--example" />
     </div>
   </li>